Bake Play Smile

 • Add the eggs, vegetable oil and sugar to the TM bowl and mix for 20 seconds on Speed 5.

-• Add the dry ingredients and mix for 10 seconds on Speed 5.
+• Add the dry ingredients and mix for 10 seconds, Speed 5.
 Scrape down the sides of the bowl and mix for a further 5 seconds.

-• Add the carrot, pecans and pineapple and mix for 20 seconds, Reverse, Speed 3 (you may need to use the spatula to help).
+• Add the carrot, pecans and pineapple and mix for 20 seconds, Reverse, Speed 3 (you may need to use the spatula to help mix).

-• Bake for 30 - 35mins or until golden and just cooked through (longer if using only one tin).
+• Bake for 30 - 35mins or until golden and just cooked through (cook for longer if using only one tin).

 • To make the cream cheese frosting, add all of the frosting ingredients to a clean Thermomix bowl and mix for 30 seconds, Speed 5 or until smooth.